mspnp/cloud-design-patterns/docs/command-and-query-responsibility-segregation-cqrs.md

 - It can make managing security and permissions more complex because each entity is subject to both read and write operations, which might expose data in the wrong context.

-> For a deeper understanding of the limits of the CRUD approach see [CRUD, Only When You Can Afford It](https://msdn.microsoft.com/library/ms978509.aspx). <<RBC: I just want to go on the record to say it seems really weird to point people to an article written over a decade ago, isn't that like a century in internet time?>>
+> For a deeper understanding of the limits of the CRUD approach see [CRUD, Only When You Can Afford It](https://msdn.microsoft.com/library/ms978509.aspx).

 ## Solution